delta6626/365-days-of-code/README.md

 - Day 203 ✅: Set up new types and a component for displaying the visited user on the profile insights page
 - Day 204 ✅: Added new logic and UI fixes for PartnerPair, refined component names, and improved styling across the app
 - Day 205 ✅: Implemented logic to send last 24-hour view counts, added buttons and styles in profile insights page, improved layout
-- Day 206 ✅: Created new components, integrated them into the app, refined layouts, tweaked widths and styles
+- Day 206 ✅: Created a new component for saved contacts, integrated them into the app, refined layouts, tweaked widths and styles

 ## 📌 Notes